Past Events

 Beyond the Notes Minis present mini-concerts that raise money for timely issues and highlight the works of Black composers.

-Winter Minis
+Beyond the Notes: Winter Minis

 February 12, 2022 - 7:30pm